-- Avoid direct contact between the ablation catheter and the device. - Position the grounding pad so that the current path does not pass through or near the device.
+- Avoid direct contact between the ablation catheter and the device. - Position the grounding pad so that the current path does not pass through or near the device; the current path must be at least 15 cm away from the device.